Mt. Ararat High School: Athletics

-Men's cross-country – The men's two cross-country state titles came in 1994 and 2019.
-They won KVAC's and Eastern Maine Regionals in 2010 and KVAc's and regional in 2019, and were state runners-up in 2010.
+Men's cross-country – The men's two cross-country team state titles came in 1994 and 2019.
+Andy Caron won the individual Class A state title in 1999, and Lisandro Berry-Gaviria won in three consecutive years from 2017-2019, a feat accomplished by no other male Class A cross-country runner since 1979.

 Gymnastics - Though the Eagles have never won a state title, they did have two "All-Around" champions.
 In 1996, Heather Burke took home the honor, and in 1997, Brianna Fuller did the same.

 Men's tennis - Though they have not won a state title, the Eagles' Mike Hill won three Men's Singles state championship titles (2007, 2008, and 2009).
 Nick Mathieu won back to back Class A State Singles titles in 2016 and 2017, while also visited the finals in both 2014 and 2015.

 Women's tennis - The women's tennis team reached the Maine State Class A final match three different times, claiming victory twice.
 In 2004, they defeated Deering High School, and in 2005, they repeated, defeating Deering High School again.
 The Eagles finished as runners-up in 2001 to Lewiston High School.

 Wrestling - In 1996, the Eagles finished as the Class A State runner-up, falling to Bonny Eagle High School in the state final.
 A lot of individual wrestlers go to the state championship.
 In 2019, the combined Mt.
 Ararat/Brunswick wrestling team became Class A State champions.

 Women's lacrosse - The women's lacrosse team reached the Maine State Class A Final in 2010, falling to Scarborough High School 11–7.
+In 2025, the Eagles reached the Maine State Class B Final, falling to Freeport High School 11-9.

-Football - The Football team reached the Maine State Class 8 Man state championship in 2019, Winning their first ever football state title over Old Orchard Beach High school 58-25.
+Football - The Football team reached the Maine State Class 8 Man state championship in 2019, winning their first ever football state title over Old Orchard Beach High school 58-25.
 Mt.
 Ararat's Holden Brannan rushed for over 300 yards with 7 touchdowns.

+Women's Basketball - In 2025, the women's basketball team reached their first Maine State Class A Final, beating Hampden Academy 43-31, winning the school's first state championship in men's or women's basketball.